workflowr/workflowr/README.md

 1. Run `wflow_build` to view the results as they will appear on the website
 1. Go back to step 1 until you are satisfied with the result
 1. Commit the R Markdown files in `analysis`
-1. Run `commit_site` to build and commit the website
+1. Run `wflow_commit` to build and commit the website

 You only need to run `render_site`, which re-renders every single R Markdown file, if you are updating the aesthetics of your website (e.g. anytime you make